carmenbianca/report-liferay/report.md

 strict (even a mismatch of a single character is a failure), and not necessarily reflective of reality.
-Matija gave an example of some non-LGPL JavaScript code being relicensed to LGPL upon inclusion into the Liferay Portal repository because SourceFormatter wouldn't accept anything else, which isn't strictly necessary.
+Matija gave an example of some non-LGPL JavaScript code being relicensed to LGPL upon inclusion into the Liferay Portal repository because Source Formatter wouldn't accept anything else, which isn't strictly necessary.

 Some \glspl{license} other than LGPL might make sense for inclusion---probably a